*** I update this page as i come across new resources i dig, so be sure to stop by on the regular.***

 How Meditation Makes You More Creative, More In Flow, More Focused, and More Able to Handle the Challenges of the Artist's Life

 There have been countless studies done that have shown a direct link between meditation and creativity.
 I can speak to it personally, and so can the writers I've worked with and know.
-Below are some helpful links, as well as quotes from my clients and fellow meditating writers.
+Below are some helpful links.

 Nuts and Bolts of Beginning a Practice